-- Articulate a fundamental overarching biological question or technical challenge that is addressed either through a bold, integrative hypothesis- or question-driven research, and that aims to produce outcomes that are synergistic with various biological subdisciplines and have potential to reveal new principles underlying function or interaction of biological systems. - Include a graphical illustration that effectively conveys how integration will be accomplished through interconnection among subdisciplines, elements, or systems and how integrated strategies will lead to a synergistic outcome. - Have an optimally configured collaborative investigative team that includes two or more investigators with diverse perspectives and
+- Articulate a fundamental overarching biological question or technical challenge that is addressed either through a bold, integrative hypothesis- or question-driven research, and that aims to produce outcomes that are synergistic with various biological sub-disciplines and have potential to reveal new principles underlying function or interaction of biological systems. - Include a graphical illustration that effectively conveys how integration will be accomplished through interconnection among sub-disciplines, elements, or systems and how integrated strategies will lead to a synergistic outcome. - Have an optimally configured collaborative investigative team that includes two or more investigators with diverse perspectives and expertise.

-- expertise.
 The role of each team member must be clearly described and justified.
 Team members may be from a single organization or multiple organizations. - Describe a training and education plan, as part of broader impacts, that is inclusive and involves training in integrative approaches to biological research.

 The IntBIO Track is common to each of the core research program solicitations in the Divisions of Environmental Biology, Integrative Organismal Systems, and Molecular and Cellular Biosciences.
 Proposals should be submitted to a program in one of these divisions.
+Proposals submitted to this track will be evaluated by co-review or joint review across two or more of these BIO programs.
 Proposal titles should start with the designation "IntBIO:"